To Wink Or Not To Wink?

 When online dating, you can scroll through lots of different profiles, making it difficult to decide exactly what you’re looking for: are you waiting for someone to catch your eye with an interesting picture, or maybe an unusual name?
 Someone then catches your attention, which stops you from scrolling further as you want to know more about them.
 You view a few more of their pictures and quite like what you find out about them… but what now!?
 Do you wink, do you favourite or do you message?

-If you wink and they wink back, it could be a safe way to judge if they like you too, before you attempt to pursue them any further.
+If you wink and they wink back on dating websites, it could be a safe way to judge if they like you too, before you attempt to pursue them any further.
 From my experience, I find ‘favourite’ means I’ve been shortlisted; the winks say they find me attractive and want to know if the feeling is mutual; and a message equals business.

 “I enjoy reading messages, especially when they’re personalised; they say a lot about a person.”